Introduction to Multi-Armed Bandits: Linear contextual bandits (no proofs)

 This problem can be solved by a version of the UCB technique.
 Instead of constructing confidence bounds on the mean rewards of each arm, we do that for the $\theta$ vector.
 Namely, in each round $t$ we construct a ``confidence region" $C_t\subset \Theta$ such that $\theta\in C_t$ with high probability.
-(Here $\Theta$ be the set of all possible $\theta$ vectors.)
 Then we use $C_t$ to construct an UCB on the mean reward of each arm given context $x_t$, and play an arm with the highest UCB.
-This algorithm is known as \LinUCB, see Algorithm~\ref{CB:alg:CB-LinUCB}.
+This algorithm, called \LinUCB, is summarized in Algorithm~\ref{CB:alg:CB-LinUCB}.

 \LinesNotNumbered \SetAlgoLined